Descanonge/neba/docs/source/datasets/existing_modules.rst

 A compilation of module for interfacing with `Xarray
 <https://xarray.pydata.org/>`__ is available in
-:mod:`data_assistant.data.xarray`.
+:mod:`neba.data.xarray`.
 This submodule is not imported in the top evel package to avoid importing Xarray unless needed.

 Loaders